The International Steam Pages

 Apart from occasional (expensive) standard gauge steam charters, interest here centres on the narrow gauge forestry heritage, with the Viseu de Sus system still operational in 2007, although the Far Rail newsletter stated in October 2007 that steam hauled logging trains had not run for some time and steam was only used on tourist trains (27th October 2007).

 Henry Posner III has suggested I pass on information from Ing.
 Vasile Muresan, the General Manager of the 16 February workshops.
-One of their specialities is steam (both overhaul and - so far for light railways - new construction) so check out http://www.remarul.gmi.ro/ (added 11th December 2001).
+One of their specialties is steam (both overhaul and - so far for light railways - new construction) so check out http://www.remarul.gmi.ro/ (link broken 1st November 2019, added 11th December 2001).

 Click for full size image.